mathematicalthinking/encompass/UPGRADE_NOTES.md

 Instead, modern Ember uses the Data down, actions up pattern.
 Parent components send data down to their child components.
 A parent also sends actions (functions) to the child when updates are needed.
 When the child wants to update the property's value, it uses the appropriate action (essentially a callback to the parent).
 In this way, the parent is responsible for all of its properties' values, both getting and setting them.

-## Placement of files
+## Template and Component files

-**Template and Component files** should be co-located in the app/components folder rather than in the app/templates/components folder.
+Should be co-located in the app/components folder rather than in the app/templates/components folder.
 The app/templates folder should be for route templates only.
 Note that many of the still-to be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.

 ## Imports